Jayesh0706/notes/Docker Interview Questions.md

               key: log_level       # the key in the ConfigMap
         ```

-    - **Mounted files:** You can mount a ConfigMap as a volume.
+    - **Mounted files:** ==You can mount a ConfigMap as a volume==.
 Each key becomes a file in the volume, with the content being the value.
 For example, if you have a ConfigMap with key “app.properties” and some config text as value, you can mount it so that `/config/app.properties` appears in the container filesystem with that content.
 Apps can then read that file.

     ConfigMaps are great for things like providing configuration without baking it into images (so the same image can be used in dev/prod with different settings).
-Note: If a ConfigMap is updated, pods don’t automatically see the change unless they are programmed to (configMap volumes do update eventually, but env vars won’t update in a running pod).
+Note: ==If a ConfigMap is updated, pods don’t automatically see the change unless they are programmed to ==(configMap volumes do update eventually, but env vars won’t update in a running pod).

-- **Secret:** Similar to ConfigMap in usage (can be used as env vars or mounted as files), but meant for sensitive data like passwords, API keys, tokens, certificates.
-The data in a Secret is base64-encoded in the resource (which is just an encoding, not encryption – though etcd can be configured to encrypt secrets at rest).
+- **Secret:** Similar to ConfigMap in usage (can be used as env vars or mounted as files), but meant for sensitive data like passwords, API keys, tokens, certificates. ==The data in a Secret is base64-encoded in the resource== (which is just an encoding, not encryption – though etcd can be configured to encrypt secrets at rest).
 By default, Kubernetes will hide the secret’s values when you do `kubectl get secret` (you’ll see `<redacted>` or base64).
 Access to Secret objects can be restricted by RBAC.
 Also, when Secrets are mounted into pods, the data is mounted into memory (tmpfs) so it’s not written to node disk.

     You create a Secret similarly, either from literal values or from files (often for things like TLS certs).
 There are also specific secret types like `kubernetes.io/dockerconfigjson` for image pull secrets, etc. But for an app secret, you might do: